Security-Onion-Solutions/securityonion-docs/Hardware.rst

 Disk      Used for storage of indexed metadata.
 A larger amount of storage allows for a longer retention period.
 It is typically recommended to retain no more than 30 days of hot ES indices.
 ========  ===========

+- CPU: Used to parse incoming events, index incoming events, search metatadata, capture PCAP, analyze packets, and run the frontend components.
+As data and event consumption increases, a greater amount of CPU will be required.
+- RAM: Used for Logstash, Elasticsearch, disk cache for Lucene, Snort/Suricata, Bro, Sguil, etc. The amount of available RAM will directly impact search speeds and reliability, as well as ability to process and capture traffic.
+- Disk: Used for storage of indexed metadata.
+A larger amount of storage allows for a longer retention period.
+It is typically recommended to retain no more than 30 days of hot ES indices.

 Please refer to our `Architecture Page <Elastic-Architecture>`__ for detailed deployment scenarios.

 Master server with local log storage